jofas/blog/content/002-first-time-running/index.md

 Definitely a fine condition to be in before dusting off running shoes unused for nearly a decade.

-% Describe the run (I didn't even bother to check out the distance; forgot to put on sunscreen)

 The day I broke my eight year streak of no running finally arrived.
 Throughout most of the day, I didn't know what was going to happen that late afternoon.